William-Cezar/William-Cezar.github.io/_posts/2024-09-01-systemd-service.markdown

 - How to create and manage custom systemd service files.
 - Best practices for maintaining services in a Linux environment.

-Stay tuned as we delve into each of these topics, equipping you with the tools you need to manage your server or desktop Linux system effectively.

 ### Basic `systemctl` Commands